 The Consultant shall report to the WAPP Secretariat.
-However, each of the utilities involved, CI-ENERGIES and LEC, shall appoint a Project Manager who shall co-ordinate the activities of the Consultant in Cote d'Ivoire and Liberia respectively.
+However, each of the utilities involved, TCN, CEB, GRIDCo and CI-ENERGIES, shall appoint a Project Manager who shall coordinate the activities of the Consultant in Nigeria, Togo/Benin, Ghana and Cote d'Ivoire respectively.

-All correspondences on the project from the Consultant addressed to any party should be copied to the other two (2#) parties for their information.
+All correspondences on the project from the Consultant addressed to any party should be copied to the other four (4) Parties for their information.